GMPavanLab/dynsight/docs/source/label_tool/label_tool.rst

 The ``label_tool`` application can be executed in 2 main ways:

-* As standalone application by typing in your terminal environment:
+* As a standalone application, run the following command in the environment where dynsight is installed:

 .. code-block:: bash